-One way racial status may limit the effect of diversity is through self-silencing.
-People of color may stay silent or express views other than their own when in conversation with Whites.
-According to Davis (1997), the accumulated life experience of many African Americans living in a racially hierarchical society may lead them to "conceal their true political beliefs and place self-imposed limits on their freedom of expression" when interacting with White strangers (309).
-For example, Black survey respondents report opinions closer to the average White opinion when interviewed by White interviewers, especially face-to-face, where race is visible and salient (White and Laird 2020).
+when interacting with White strangers (309).
+For example, Black survey respondents report opinions closer to the average White opinion when interviewed by White interviewers, especially face to face, where race is visible and salient (White and Laird 2020).
 Evidence for these dynamics can also be found in some jury research.
 In a study of actual jury participation in Arizona, the site of our own study, jurors of color spoke less than White jurors (Rose and Diamond 2008).
-In addition, in post-trial interviews, White Arizona jurors reported greater satisfaction with their jury experience (Antonio and Hans 2001).
+In addition, in posttrial interviews, White Arizona jurors reported greater satisfaction with their jury experience (Antonio and Hans 2001).

 This self-censorship occurs especially when the identity majority directs silencing actions at the identity minority, and this behavior occurs more often in groups with few minority members (Karpowitz and Mendelberg 2014).
 Being in a numerical minority can further decrease the status and authority of members with a disadvantaged social identity, reducing their influence on the group decision (Karpowitz and Mendelberg 2014).
 Because the status of a social identity group is shaped by its relative numbers in a setting, identity minorities may speak less often and less freely in groups where they compose a small proportion; when they do speak, their arguments and contributions may carry less authority (Stoddard, Karpowitz, and Preece 2021).
-Consistent with this expectation, in race dialogue groups, Whites are more open to the viewpoints of people of color when their group includes a large number of POCs, and racial minorities tend to speak more and express a distinctive point of view more frequently in such groups (Cramer 2007).
+Consistent with this expectation, in race dialogue groups, Whites are more open to the viewpoints of POCs when their group includes a large number of POCs, and racial minorities tend to speak more and express a distinctive point of view more frequently in such groups (Cramer 2007).